sarthakpranesh/sarthakpranesh.github.io/content/projects/CpuRoller/index.md

 date: 2020-10-18T11:46:58+05:30
 draft: false
 tags: ["Wails", "Golang", "System Monitor"]
-summary: "Simple Cross platform Desktop application for displaying realtime CPU usage of your Desktop/Laptop.
-Available for Linux and MacOS.
-Utilizes React.js frontend and Go lang backend, developed with Wails."
+summary: "Simple Cross Platform Desktop application for seeing your CPU and RAM utilization with an intuitive design.
+Available natively on Windows, Linux and MacOS."
 ---

 !["CpuRoller running on linux"](./1.png)